benjystanton/benjystanton.github.io/src/about/index.md

 ### Head of Inclusive Design in NHS Test and Trace at UK Health Security Agency (UKHSA)
 Started July 2021

+At UKHSA I head up a team of user-centred designers and product people.
+We work to improve the inclusivity and accessibility of NHS Test and Trace services.
+Our team works across different services, user journeys and organisations.
+We help teams to do user research with diverse participants and embed inclusive design best practice.

 ### Interaction Designer at Swirrl
 April 2019 to June 2021